AI & ML

 ApproachBest forTypical failure modeOperational cost profile

-Constrained agents (schemas + policies)Regulated actions (finance, HR, security)Over-restriction reduces automationMore upfront design; fewer incidents downstream
+Constrained agents (schemas + policies)Regulated or high-impact actions (finance, HR, security)Over-constraint leading to frequent escalationMore upfront design; fewer severe incidents

 Key Takeaway

-collaborative team working on governance and processes for AI systems
+team collaborating on security governance and approval workflows for AI agents

-5. Introduce write access gradually with caps (dollar limits, rate limits, allowlists).
+5. Introduce write access in stages with caps, allowlists, and rate limits.

 # Pseudocode: guarded tool execution with schema + verification